Skip to content

 POST /api/tx

-Send a transactional message to one or multiple subscribers using a predefined transactional template.
+Allows sending transactional messages to one or more subscribers via a preconfigured transactional template.

 Parameters

-template_id Number Required ID of the transactional template to use in the message.
+template_id number Yes ID of the transactional template to be used for the message.

-messenger String Optional Messenger to use to send the message.
-Default value is email.
+messenger string Messenger to send the message.
+Default is email.

 curl -u "username:password" "http://localhost:9000/api/tx" -X POST \